farmertoken/farmervault/README.md

-# FARMER SONIC
+# FARMER VAULT

 ## Overview

-FARMER SONIC is a DeFi project that allows users to hold FARM tokens and earn SONIC rewards on every trade.
+FARMER VAULT is a DeFi project that allows users to hold FARM tokens and earn SONIC rewards on every trade.
 The project operates on a simple principle: hold more than 100 FARM tokens and automatically earn $SONIC rewards.

 **Website**: [https://farmersonic.xyz/](https://farmersonic.xyz/)
 **Twitter**: [@FarmerSonic](https://twitter.com/FarmerSonic)